Sensory-friendly sessions at Sheffield museum for World Autism Day

 “The museum is a lovely old building filled with lots of interesting artefacts and it’s brilliant that children and adults with autism can now enjoy this amazing experience.”

-The sensory-friendly openings will kick off today, and then be held on the first Tuesday of every month.
+The sensory-friendly openings will kick off on April 2, and then be held on the first Tuesday of every month.
 From 10am until 12.30pm, the museum will host ‘lights only’ quiet sessions, with lights, sounds and smells in operation during the afternoon.

 The National Emergency Services Museum in Sheffield is the world’s largest 999 museum, showcasing our emergency services through hands-on learning with history.